Norman Osborn: Heroes Reborn

 In an alternate reality depicted in the 2021 "Heroes Reborn" miniseries, Norman Osborn operates as the Goblin, has Deadpool as a sidekick, and serves as Nighthawk's arch-nemesis.
 Years prior, Goblin killed Nighthawk's sidekick, Falcon, by throwing him off of the Chesapeake Bay Bridge in a similar fashion to Gwen Stacy's death in the main continuity.
 In the present, the Goblin orchestrates a prison break at Ravencroft Asylum to lure in Nighthawk and have the hero's partner, Dr. Gwen Stacy / Night-Gwen, kill him after exposing her to Goblin Gas.
-While Nighthawk saves Gwen and spares the Goblin, the villain commits suicide, revealing how the world has changed to Nighthawk.
+While Nighthawk saves Gwen and spares the Goblin, the villain reveals how the world has changed to Nighthawk.
+The Goblin was later killed by Power Princess who wondered why Nighthawk let him live.

 Infinity Warps

-During the "Infinity Wars" storyline, when the universe was folded, Norman Osborn got fused with Jack Russell to create Goblin by Night.
-Norman Russell was cursed to be the Goblin by Night and killed Ben Spector, May Spector, and nearly killed Peter Spector leaving Peter to become ArachKnight.
+During the "Infinity Wars" storyline, when the universe was folded, Norman Osborn got fused with Werewolf by Night (Jack Russell) to create Goblin by Night.
+Norman Russell was cursed to be the Goblin by Night and killed Ben Spector, May Spector, and nearly killed Peter Spector leaving Peter to become Arachknight.
 During a battle with Peter, Norman was injured and was saved by his son, Harry Russell.
 While Harry was taking care of his father, Norman lost control and bit Harry, passing the curse to him.
 Harry now as the new Goblin by Night, starts using the Glider that Peter built for him prior to becoming the Goblin, leaving Norman free from the curse and being forgiven by Peter and decide to find a way to cure Harry.